DisPatch: Disarming Adversarial Patches in Object Detection with Diffusion Models: Design of Experiments

-\textbf{Dataset.} In this section, we evaluate \ProjectName{} on the INRIA-Person~\cite{dalal2005histograms} dataset for defending against digital hiding attacks.
-INRIA-Person has been widely used for person detection tasks, it includes 614 images for training and 288 images for testing, where each image contains at least one person.
+\textbf{Dataset.} We use INRIA-Person~\cite{dalal2005histograms} dataset for evaluation in this part, which includes 614 images for training and 288 images for testing, where each image contains at least one person.
 This dataset has been utilized in previous studies for developing various attack methods on person detectors~\cite{thys2019fooling,hu2021naturalistic,hu2023physically}, and for assessing defense methods against these attacks~\cite{tarchoun2023jedi,jing2024pad,lin2024don}.

-\textbf{Victim object detectors.} To ensure fair evaluation across a diversity of attack methods, we select three victim detectors: YOLOv3~\cite{redmon2018yolov3}, Faster RCNN~\cite{ren2016faster}, and DETR~\cite{carion2020end}.
-YOLOv3 and Faster RCNN are two representative CNN-based object detectors, with YOLOv3 representing single-stage detectors and Faster RCNN representing two-stage detectors.
-DETR, in contrast, is a Transformer-based object detector.
+\textbf{Victim object detectors.} We select three representative object detectors as the victim detectors: YOLOv3~\cite{redmon2018yolov3}, Faster RCNN~\cite{ren2016faster}, and DETR~\cite{carion2020end}.
+YOLOv3 and Faster RCNN are two CNN-based object detectors, with YOLOv3 representing single-stage detectors and Faster RCNN representing two-stage detectors.
+DETR is a Transformer-based object detector.
 In our experiment, we implement these detectors using the MMDetection toolbox~\cite{mmdetection} and utilize pretrained models on the MS-COCO~\cite{lin2014microsoft} dataset.
+Notably, the inpainting LDM was also trained on MS-COCO dataset, consistent with viction object detectors.
+In this way, we can ensure the generated data aligns with the training data distribution for detectors.